-I’m a Japanese behavioral biologist who is studying bird courtship behavior at Max Planck Institute for Ornithology.
+I’m a Japanese behavioral biologist who is studying bird courtship behavior at the Max Planck Institute for Ornithology.
 I’m currently based in Germany, but I have also visited Tanzania for my fieldwork.

 Japanese women living alone in Europe like me would obviously belong to the minority.
-When I attended an orientation for Japanese researchers working at Europe, all the participants were men except for me.
+When I attended an orientation for Japanese researchers working in Europe, all the participants were men except for me.
 Besides, I may also be in a significant minority among Japanese overseas, in that I have never had any yearning or ambition to go abroad.
 In this blog, I will try to explain why I think the current society should promote diversity and equality, based on my background and experiences.

 I’m a shy and pessimistic person (it’s just the way I am and not a bad thing for me).
 To be honest, I am really surprised that I am now working as a researcher abroad and even enjoying it.
 When I was a child, I had very little idea that I had the right or ability to go abroad and do what I wanted freely.
 This might be because, in addition to my personality, I grew up in a typical countryside of Japan during my childhood, and there were few people who go abroad or who are familiar with basic science.
 Even now, if I am not careful, I often forget about my rights and assume that I can’t do what I can actually do.
 Since I always have such a feeling, I understand how powerful and horrible unconscious bias and suppression are.